Tips for first time parents

 Feel free to talk to us about your own anxieties or worries about your child starting school.
 Seeing your child off to school can be a big transition for parents as well, as they make their own re-adjustments to family, work and personal lives.
 Many feelings of worry and uncertainty are commonly experienced by parents when children first start school, so if there is anything you want to know, please speak with someone from the school.

-Login below and you can start commenting using your own user instantly
+Dive straight into the feedback!Login below and you can start commenting using your own user instantly